Support for Windows 10 for System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 This topic details the releases of Windows 10 that you can use with the different versions of System Center Configuration Manager Current Branch.
-This includes:
+This support includes:

 - Windows 10 as a Configuration Manager client